digital-asset/daml/docs/source/getting-started/app-architecture.rst

 However, the query respects the privacy guarantees of a DAML ledger: the contracts returned are only those visible to the currently logged in party.
 This explains why you cannot see *all* users in the network on the main screen, only those who have added you as a friend (making you an observer of their ``User`` contract).

 ..
-TODO You also see friends of friends; either explain or prevent this.
+TODO Explain why you see friends of friends.

+In the next section, we'll guide you through building :doc:`your first feature <first-feature>` for this social network.